ckonig/solitaire/README.md

 # Solitaire React App

 An implementation of the classic Solitaire (Klondike) game.\
-Serves as general playground for learning React and CSS.
+Serves as general playground for JavaScript, TypeScript, React and CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 Rules of the game were implemented according to [this](https://en.wikipedia.org/wiki/Klondike_(solitaire)) Wikipedia page